nk53/stanalyzer/README.md

 ## Installation via Conda (ST-Analyzer developers)

 Development installation entails obtaining the ST-Analyzer source code and linking it to your python environment.
-The helper script `dev_install.sh` can run most of the steps for you:
+The helper script `dev_install.sh` can run the final step for you:

 ```bash
 # install ST-Analyzer's dependencies in a new environment